Open Homes 2018

 Gardens: The home is on a large lot with an alley.
 The back yard is south and east facing, with a large lawn, mature trees, and an above ground pool—perfect for Woodland summers.

 Ownership: The house is owned by Daryl Tutsui who purchased the home from the Southards in 1998.
-Interior decoration is by Karen Lucchesi, the owner of Serendipity on Main St. and our co-host.
+Interior decoration is by Karen Lucchesi.
+Karen and Daryl are co-owners of Serendipity.

 Exterior: Built in 1886 and completed in 1887, this home is of the Victorian Era and is in the Italianate Cottage Style.
 The house is a single story with a full, unfinished basement.
 At some point a large sitting area was created in the attic, with stairs being added and the space finished with redwood bead board paneling.
 The exterior wood siding is mostly original redwood, as are the window trim and roof corbels.
 The original brick foundation has been reinforced with a structural block and concrete foundation around the entire interior perimeter of the basement.
 A brick wainscot was added to the exterior.
 The prior owners added a garage and office space, which has been converted to a guest house, at the rear of the property.